 Crested Butte Winter

 I grew up on Colorado’s Western Slope and have been to every touristy spot in the state.
-Considering its remote, spectacular location, historic mining past and world-class trails, Crested Butte is one of my two favorite Colorado ski towns.
+And considering its remote, spectacular location, historic mining past and world-class trails, Crested Butte is one of my two favorite Colorado ski towns.
 Hands down.
 (Telluride is the other and will be featured in a future Wide Open Ride.)
 Nestled deep in the Rockies, Crested Butte is surrounded by mountain peaks.
-Downhill and cross-country skiing, snowshoeing and snowbiking are daytime must-dos.
+Downhill skiing, cross-country skiing, snowshoeing and snowbiking are daytime must-dos.
 After hours or for a midday break, the quaint downtown features numerous shops, galleries and coffeehouses.
-For a town this size, the restaurant options are impressive and generally outstanding.
-Competition is stiff and unless you serve good food, you don’t last long.
-That said, be sure to make reservations as seats fill up fast.
-But unlike more famous Colorado ski towns, one of Crested Butte’s charms is that it never really feels crowded.
+For a town this size, the restaurant options are impressive and generally outstanding so be sure to make reservations as seats fill up fast.
+But unlike better known Colorado ski towns, one of Crested Butte’s charms is that it never really feels crowded.
 Because it’s isolated and harder to reach, skiers from Denver and Colorado Springs keep to closer slopes.
 And while Crested Butte attracts plenty of well-heeled visitors, it doesn’t feel pretentious.
 There are no chain stores or stoplights.
-The colorful historic buildings, alpenglow sunsets and quiet lifestyle create a cozy, small-town feel, steps away from wilderness.
+The colorful historic buildings, alpenglow sunsets and quiet lifestyle create a cozy, small-town feel – steps away from wilderness.

 Keep in Mind